SAP-samples/alm-demo-session/exercises/ex3/README.md

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 Instrument Server Application

 After completing these steps you will have...